promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 XAP generates log files for each running component .
 This includes GSA, GSC, GSM, Lookup service and client side.
 By default, these are created within the `<gigaspaces-xap-root>\logs` folder.
 After some time you might end up with a large number of files that are hard to maintain and search.
 You should backup old log files or delete these.
 You can use the [logging backup-policy]({%latestadmurl%}/logging-backing-custom-policy.html) to manage your log files.

 # Hardware Selection
-The general rule when selecting the HW to run GigaSpaces would be: The faster the better.
-Multi-core machines with large amount of memory would be most cost effective since these will allow GigaSpaces to provide ultimate performance leveraging large JVM heap size handling simultaneous requests with minimal thread context switch overhead.
+The general rule when selecting the HW to run GigaSpaces XAP would be: The faster the better.
+Multi-core machines with large amount of memory would be most cost effective since these will allow GigaSpaces XAP to provide ultimate performance leveraging large JVM heap size handling simultaneous requests with minimal thread context switch overhead.

 Running production systems with 30G-50G heap size is doable with some JVM tuning when leveraging multi-core machines.
 The recommended HW is [Intel Xeon Processor 5600 Series](http://ark.intel.com/ProductCollection.aspx?series=47915).
 Here is an example for [recommended server configuration](http://www.cisco.com/en/US/products/ps10280/prod_models_comparison.html):